-If -INLINE:must=routine_name<, routine_name> is specified, the compiler attempts to inline the associated routines at call sites not marked by inlining pragmas, but does not inline if varargs or similar complications prevent it.
+The -INLINE:must=routine_name<,routine_name> option.
+Attempts to inline the specified routines at call sites not marked by inlining pragmas, but does not inline if varargs or similar complications prevent it.
 It observes site inlining pragmas.

 Equivalently, you can mark a routine definition with a pragma requesting inlining.